20 Best Japanese Restaurants in Singapore that You Must Try

-If there is a cultural set of human beings that take their food very seriously, it is the Japanese!
-Thankfully, Singapore is privileged to be bejewelled with the most authentic Japanese restaurants.
-To summarize, Singapore has it all.
-Ranging from the small joints, right up to the Japanese restaurants run by globally renowned chefs.
+The Japanese are known to take their food very seriously.
+Thankfully, Singapore is privileged with the most authentic Japanese restaurants.
+Ranging from small joints right up to Japanese restaurants that are run by globally renowned chefs.

 Singapore has got you covered with a flavoursome range of mouth-watering sushi and smokin’ hot yakitori.
 Consequently, you will find a heartfelt bowl of ramen in the blink of an eye.
 So, get your chopsticks on and get ready to go on a delectable journey to Japan!

-In the spirit of pure indulgence, here are the Best 9 Japanese Restaurants in Singapore that will pamper your eyes and taste buds, both.
+To summarise, Singapore has it all.
+In the spirit of pure indulgence, here are the Best Japanese Restaurants in Singapore that will pamper your eyes and taste buds.

 1. Waku Ghin – Michelin Star Restaurant

 - Signature dish: Marinated Botan Shrimp with Sea Urchin and Oscietra Caviar